 Application for a cinema

-Despite the Internet, movie portals and super TV-sets we have in our homes, going to the cinema is still one of the most enjoyable and popular ways to spend free time either alone or together with friends and family.
+Despite the Internet, movie portals and super TV sets we have in our homes, going to the cinema is still one of the most enjoyable and popular ways to spend free time either alone or together with friends and family.
 We follow the premiers, check the schedules, discuss acting and special effects afterward.
-And obviously, it is another perspective for e-commerce challenge.
+And obviously, it is another perspective for the e-commerce challenge.
 Here’s a sort of creative experiment – a mobile application for a cinema chain called Cinema App.
 The home screen shows the list of films presented with instantly recognizable posters.
 Tapping on the one among them, users see a screen of the particular film with all the necessary details: genre, trailer, description, rating, as well as the showings for the particular city for a particular date.

 And this is the flow of choosing and booking the seat.
-Selecting a particular showing, users can see the available seats, choose the ones they like and book them, paying right from the app.
+Selecting a particular showing, users can see the available seats, choose the ones they like, and book them, paying right from the app.

 Landing page for dance academy

 Here is the animated set of interactions for the landing page of the dance academy called HeartBeat.
 The elegant and minimalistic layout shows prominent theme images, gives short descriptions of the activities and links to core areas of information as well as provides the contact form to get in touch.
 The top section includes the horizontal slider which informs users about the upcoming workshops.
 Scrolling down, users can read brief descriptions about the academy and the types of classes it offers with buttons enabling to learn more, and they can use the simple contact form to get in touch.
-The designer was inspired by the photos of dancers by NYC Dance Project, Paul B. Goode, Andrew Eccles, Paul Kolnik, and rich animation of the dancers added a special experience to scrolling.
+The designer was inspired by the photos of dancers by NYC Dance Project, Paul B. Goode, Andrew Eccles, Paul Kolnik, and the rich animation of the dancers added a special experience to scrolling.
 This approach creates a sort of wow-effect to support aesthetic satisfaction which corresponds to the preferences of the target audience.
 This is an effective example of selling the original type of services with sophisticated design solutions and a good balance of beauty and simplicity.

 Website for herbs and spices store

-This is the design concept of The Gourmet, the online market for herbs, spices, seasonings and all that kind of stuff.
+This is the design concept of The Gourmet, the online market for herbs, spices, seasonings, and all that kind of stuff.
 Here you can see a product page presenting a particular item with the prominent theme image, description, price, and ability to add the item to the cart.
-The minimalist header provides the links to the core areas of the website while hamburger menu hides the extended catalog.
+The minimalist header provides the links to the core areas of the website while the hamburger menu hides the extended catalog.
 Moreover, here designer tried a creative experiment: this concept applies design techniques traditional in e-commerce for fashion but the type of goods is very different – they are for eating and cooking.

 The famous author Stephen King once said: “Books are a uniquely portable magic” and numerous generations of readers prove it all the time.
 More and more people now use the Internet as the source to both learn about books and buy them.
 To support this direction of e-commerce, here’s the design concept for an online bookshop Book Pitch.
-The interface uses light and airy background and includes several theme blogs showing news, bestsellers, categories of items and reviews from readers.
+The interface uses a light and airy background and includes several theme blogs showing news, bestsellers, categories of items, and reviews from readers.
 The visual presentation is strengthened with slight scroll animation.

 Landing page for selling exhibition tickets

 Although the sphere of art doesn’t look directly linked to e-commerce, the connection really exists: more and more users are buying and booking tickets online.
 Here’s the interface for this service – a landing page promoting an art exhibition.
 The idea behind it was to make this sort of informative promotion aesthetic and unobtrusive for the user as well as highly informative.
-It applies the horizontal scroll with the smooth animation of cards presenting key exhibits, shows the locations and dates and prominent call-to-action for buying a ticket.
+It applies the horizontal scroll with the smooth animation of cards presenting key exhibits, shows the locations and dates, and prominent call-to-action for buying a ticket.